alecive/alecive.github.io/_posts/2016-02-06-ROS-concepts.md

 This page is a summary about the main ROS concepts and some useful command-line tools.
 For [a tutorial on how to install ROS from a completely naive user's standpoint, go here]({% post_url 2015-11-12-ROS-naive-installation %}).

-[This page](http://sdk.rethinkrobotics.com/wiki/Workstation_Setup#Step_3:_Create_Baxter_Development_Workspace) provides a complete step-by-step guide on how to setup a workstation for the Baxter robot.

 # ROS concepts

 A summary of what is available [here](http://wiki.ros.org/ROS/Concepts).
 I will start from [here](http://wiki.ros.org/Nodes).